flame-engine/flame/doc/components.md

 the `Component` remove method.

 The `onLoad` method can be overridden to run asynchronous initialization code for the component, like loading an image for example.
-This method is executed after `onGameResize`, but before the `onMount`.
+This method is executed after `onGameResize`, but before `onMount`.
 This method is guaranteed to execute only once during the lifetime of the component, so you can think of it as an "asynchronous constructor".